lasp/xmera/src/simulation/dynamics/spinningBodies/spinningBodiesOneDOF/spinningBodyOneDOFStateEffector.rst

 User Guide
 ----------
-This section is to outline the steps needed to setup a Spinning Body State Effector in Python using Basilisk.
+This section is to outline the steps needed to setup a Spinning Body State Effector in Python using Xmera.

 #.
 Import the spinningBodyOneDOFStateEffector class::

-    from Basilisk.simulation import spinningBodyOneDOFStateEffector
+    from Xmera.simulation import spinningBodyOneDOFStateEffector

 #.
 Create an instantiation of a Spinning body::